skip to main content

 • Massage your breast from the chest wall to the nipple with the flat of the hand.

-• Use fingertips to massage in circles from the full area toward the nipple.
+• Use fingertips to massage in circles from the whole area toward the nipple.

-• Place thumb and fingers one and a half inches from the nipple.
+• Place your thumb and fingers one and a half inches from the nipple.

 • Push back towards the chest wall.

-• Roll your fingers forward compressing the milk ducts.
+• Roll your fingers forward, to compress the milk ducts.

 • Work your fingers around the breast to empty all ducts.